BestTimesToVisit.com Logo

 When is the absolute best time to visit Dubrovnik to balance good weather with fewer crowds?

-For that sweet spot, aim for the shoulder seasons: May or September.
-You'll still get glorious sunshine perfect for exploring the Old Town and swimming, but you'll avoid the peak summer crush and the most intense heat.
-Plus, accommodation prices tend to be a bit more reasonable than in July and August.
+For that sweet spot, aim for the shoulder seasons: May to early June, or September to early October.
+You'll still get plenty of sunshine perfect for exploring the Old Town and enjoying the Adriatic, but you'll miss the peak summer crush of July and August.
+Plus, accommodation prices tend to be a bit more reasonable during these months.

-Absolutely, walking the City Walls is a must-do; the views are simply breathtaking and offer a unique perspective on Dubrovnik's history.
-My insider tip is to go first thing in the morning, right when they open, or in the late afternoon about two hours before closing.
-This way, you'll beat the midday sun and the largest tour groups, making for a much more enjoyable and less sweaty experience.
+Absolutely, walking the walls is a must-do!
+The views are simply breathtaking and offer a unique perspective on Dubrovnik's history and beauty.
+To avoid the intense heat and the biggest crowds, I highly recommend going first thing in the morning, right when they open, or in the late afternoon about two hours before closing.
+Bring water – it gets surprisingly warm up there!

-Beyond the Old Town, what are some must-see spots that most tourists miss?
+Beyond the Old Town, what are some must-see spots or experiences locals love?

 Are there any local customs or etiquette I should be aware of?